 2. Traveling Tips – Keep Small Essentials in a Pillbox

-If you’re a small essentials keeper, losing one earring in the airport, cruises, or hostels can be a nuisance.
-Use a pill compartment to keep track of small items, like jewelry.
-Have you ever lost your favorite earrings or found your necklace broken, thinking they were in a secure pocket or baggie?
-This puts a damper on the whole trip and causes undue stress.
+If you’re a small essentials keeper, losing one earring in the airport, on a cruise, or in a hostel can be a nuisance.
+Use a pill compartment box to keep track of small items, like jewelry.
+Have you ever lost your favorite earrings, or found your necklace broken, thinking they were in a secure pocket or baggie?
+It puts a damper on the whole trip, and causes undue stress.
 This little travel tip will help things go much smoother.
 Plus, pillboxes are easily found at the dollar store.
-The only downside is you can’t get bigger items, like hoops or big dangles, into the compartments.
+The only downside is that you can’t fit bigger items (like hoops or big dangle earrings) into the compartments.

 3. Pack Shoes in a Shower Cap to Protect Clothes

 This is a simple trick, but one you’ll enjoy.
 Think about it, we walk everywhere and there are tons of germs and bacteria on the soles of our shoes.
 One of the best traveling tips I’ve learned is to pack your shoes in a shower cap to keep them from touching your clothes.
 Another idea is to put your shoes in a plastic grocery bag before packing them in your carry-on.

 This way you have peace of mind when you wear your clean t-shirt, towel, and outfits on your trip.
 Yes, you’ll avoid instant dirty clothes and dirty laundry when you pack your shoes this way!
 If you pack delicate or expensive shoes, you may want to give them some extra protection.
-Try wrapping them in an extra layer, such as a soft, thick scarf or some comfy jammies.
-That way both your clothes and your shoes get to their destination unharmed and everybody’s happy.
+Try wrapping them in an extra layer, such as a soft, thick scarf, or some comfy jammies.
+That way, both your clothes and your shoes get to their destination unharmed.

 5. Dryer Sheet Tip – Keep Clothes Fresh While Traveling